Mossop/docker-samba/README.md

 configuration directory with a `smb.conf` file in it.
 You should probably uninstall avahi-daemon and samba from your host.

-You should have a unix group named "nobody" on the host.

 ## Running

 A few things need to be set to make the server work.
 We use host networking